andreas-goebel/kentix-app/README.md

 - `Input`: Current values reported by Kentix sensors (i.e. MultiSensor readings).
 - `Info`: Static data which specifies a Kentix device like address and firmware info.

+### Continuous asset creation

+All assets are automatically created once the app is run.
+The old Kentix firmware does not support device discovery, therefore the user must set a Configuration for each device.
+Then the app creates Eliona assets for that device.

+The only exception is AccessManager, which provides the list of connected doorlocks.
+New ones are then added automatically.

 ## Tools

 ### Generate API server stub ###